 Toyota probably would price a GR Corolla hatchback to compete directly with the Golf-based GTI hatchback and the Civic Si sedan.
 The GTI is being redesigned for model-year 2022 with 241 horsepower and an estimated $30,000 base price.
 An AWD GR Corolla might encroach on the redesigned ’22 Golf R, which looks to have some 300 horses and an estimated $43,000 base price.
 Honda’s redesigned 2021 Civic Si should return with about 225 horsepower and a $27,000 base price but only in four-door sedan and two-door coupe form.

-Among the 2021 Corolla’s key options, expect the LE Premium Package ($2,000 for 2020) to again include keyless access, pushbutton engine start, aluminum wheels, power sunroof, and blind-spot alert.
-SE options should again be limited to CVT-equipped cars.
-Expect the $1,500 SE Premium Package to include the same features as the LE’s, save for aluminum wheels, which are otherwise standard.
-The contents of the Premium Package plus various audio and infotainment upgrades should return in bundles at around $2,315-$2,915.
+Among the 2021 Corolla’s key options, the $2,000 LE Premium Package includes keyless access, pushbutton engine start, aluminum wheels, power sunroof, and blind-spot alert.
+SE options are limited to CVT-equipped cars.
+The $1,500 SE Premium Package includes the same features as the LE’s, save for aluminum wheels, which are otherwise standard.
+Imbedded navigation adds $765, or $1,365 with a JBL-branded audio upgrade that includes wireless phone charging.

 When does the 2021 Corolla come out?